reedable/ollama-chat/README.md

 #### DeepSeek-R1

 DeepSeek with 7B parameters demonstrates better reasoning capabilities, though its response is noticeably slow.
+In this example, the ultimate answer is incorrect, but it shows the reasoning steps it took to arrive at the final answer.
+Side note: The reasoning does identify that the man "checks where his soup is and finds it has been moved" but does not correctly identify this first location as the microwave.
+The accuracy of the model's output here is a bit of a red herring, of course, because the `ollama-chat` project's purpose has more to do with providing the user interface to the underlying Ollama server.

 <picture>
   <source